 Under California Vehicle Code Section 22107, unsafe turning or moving right or left on a roadway without signaling is unlawful.
 From 2018-2021, improper turning caused 2,175 rear-end collisions, making up 4.26% of countywide rear-end crashes.

 The illegal act of making an unsafe lane change under Vehicle Code Section 22107 defines unsafe turning or moving right or left on a roadway without signaling.
-It could get the front car partially broadsided or sideswiped by the rear advancing vehicles legally in their lanes of travel.
+It could get the front car partially broadsided or sideswiped by the rear advancing vehicles legally in their travel lanes.

 Children are the biggest losers here, with adults failing to check behind them for that Big Wheel or Scooter Bound toddler.